CRA SimpleFile Service

 - Annual Tax Filing Requirement: Filing your tax return determines your eligibility for benefits, updates your income information for benefit calculations, and maintains continuous benefit payments.
 You are required to file a tax return, even if you have no income to report if you want to receive the benefits you are entitled to.

-- Common Federal Benefits Accessed Through Tax Filing: There are two types of tax credits accessed by filing your tax return - (1) refundable such as the GST/HST Credit, Canada Child Benefit (CCB), Canada Workers Benefit (CWB), and Climate Action Incentive Payment (in eligible provinces); (2) non-refundable tax credits such as Basic Personal Amount, Age Amount, Disability Tax Credit, Medical Expenses, Charitable Donations, and Pension Income Amount.
+- Common Federal Benefits Accessed Through Tax Filing: There are two types of tax credits accessed by filing your tax return - (1) refundable such as the GST/HST Credit (renamed Canada Groceries and Essentials Benefit¹), Canada Child Benefit (CCB), and Canada Workers Benefit (CWB); (2) non-refundable tax credits such as Basic Personal Amount, Age Amount, Disability Tax Credit, Medical Expenses, Tuition Expenses, Moving Expenses, Charitable Donations, and Pension Income Amount.

 - Benefit Calculation Process: Benefits are based on your net income and your family's net income for certain benefits.
 They are automatically calculated when you file which adjuster your benefit amounts every July based on previous year's tax return.